In this section

 for all of us to follow” (

-"Complaint" means a statement or expression that something is unsatisfactory or unacceptable complaint made by a person as identified within the scope of this procedure;
+"Complaint" means a statement or expression that something is unsatisfactory or unacceptable made by a person as identified within the scope of this procedure;

 A “personal attribute, characteristic or activity “as defined by the federal and state law is;